There are many causes of donor fatigue and many metrics with which to measure it. But there is really only one way to combat donor fatigue:

 According to Jason, “If we can determine the donor’s affinity for a cause they’re supporting, we can subsequently tailor messages to her expressed interests.
 For instance, we can increase a donor’s value if we know she adopted a cat, not a dog, or if she was treated for cancer, not heart disease.
 The more we know, the stronger we can tie her expressed preferences back to the organizational message we send her.”

-This is the second post in a three-part series about donor fatigue.
+This is the second post in a four-part series about Donor Fatigue.

 Our fundraising experts met to discuss how to identify and stop donor fatigue.
 The panel included Mimi Natz, Senior Vice President of Client Development; Kurt Worrell, Senior Vice President of Donor Engagement Team; Jason Wood, Vice President of Digital Business Development; Jamie Veltri, Vice President of Acquisition and Media; Chris Griffin, Senior Strategic Planner; and Angie MacAlpine, Creative Director.